-One of the biggest issues that we find on site visits is that quality checks are not being done frequently enough (or sometimes at all).
+One of the biggest issues that we find on site visits is that quality control checks are not being done frequently enough (or sometimes at all).
 When they are done, it’s often seen just as a tick box exercise, rather than an opportunity to check the standards of work (which are probably absolutely fine but this should never be taken for granted).
 Effective quality assurance in vehicle testing can be a great asset to a Test centre and provide opportunities for teaching and learning.

 Have you ever looked at how are QC checks carried out in your workshop vs how the DVSA would like you to carry them out?